 What do immune checkpoint inhibitors treat?

 Keytruda, Opdivo, and Yervoy treat certain forms of advanced melanoma.
 They may also be used for additional treatment of certain forms of melanoma after surgery.
 Bavencio and Keytruda (pembrolizumab) are approved to treat certain forms of Merkel cell carcinoma.
 Libtayo (cemiplimab-rwlc) is approved for metastatic cutaneous squamous cell carcinoma (CSCC) or locally advanced CSCC in patients who are not eligible for surgery or radiation to cure their CSCC.
-Keytruda (pembrolizumab) is also approved to treat metastatic and recurrent cutaneous squamous cell carcinoma that cannot be cured by treatment with radiation or surgery.
+Libtayo® (cemiplimab-rwlc) immunotherapy may also be used to treat people with certain forms of advanced basal cell carcinoma.
+Keytruda (pembrolizumab) is also approved to treat metastatic, locally advanced or recurrent cutaneous squamous cell carcinoma that cannot be cured by treatment with radiation or surgery.
 Tecentriq® (atezolizumab) may be used in combination with Cotellic® (cobimetinib) and Zelboraf® (vemurafenib) targeted therapies for metastatic or unresectable (unable to be surgically removed) melanoma that has the BRAF V600 mutation.

 How are targeted immunotherapies given?

 All currently available targeted immunotherapies are taken intravenously (in the vein).
 Your doctor will typically give you the medication every 2 to 6 weeks, depending on the medication and dose.
 One exception is adjuvant Yervoy, which may eventually be given every 12 weeks.
 Adjuvant therapy is an additional cancer treatment that is given after the primary (main) treatment.
 Adjuvant therapy can help lower the risk that the cancer comes back.